Gauge-independent gravitational waves from a minimal dark $U(1)$ sector with viable dark matter candidates: Gauge dependence of the scalar effective action

 where particle masses are given in Eqs.~(\ref{eq:mA})--(\ref{eq:mG}), and

 The negative mass term $-\mu_{x}^{2}$ competes with the positive $T^{2}$ corrections, leading to a critical crossover temperature $T_{o}$ where the Higgs effective mass is zero, i.e., $\mu_{{\rm eff}}^{2}=0$.
-This temperatures is just slightly below $T_c$ and a little bit above $T_n$, i.e., $T_c \gtrsim T_o \gtrsim T_n$.
-Near the high-temperature phase transition, all terms in the potential are expected to be of the same order of magnitude~\cite{Arnold:1992rz,Arunasalam:2021zrs},\footnote{ The full thermal potential can be effectively written as
+This temperature is just slightly below $T_c$ and a little bit above $T_n$, i.e., $T_c \gtrsim T_o \gtrsim T_n$.
+Near the high-temperature phase transition, all terms in the potential are expected to be of the same order of magnitude~\cite{Arnold:1992rz,Arunasalam:2021zrs},\footnote{ Using the high-temperature effective thermal potential given in Eq.~(\ref{eq: EffPo}), the critical temperature $T_c$ is defined by

-where $T_0$ is the temperature at which $\phi = 0$ is no longer a local minimum.
-At the critical temperature $T_c$,